Confident, wealthy, and young: the American century starts to hit its stride! And promptly sits down for a drink and a show.

 Everything changed!
 Clothes!
 Furniture!
 Music!
 Architecture!
 It was as if someone flipped a switch in 1920, and the Modern World flamed into life!
 Well.
 No. If you’d like a deep evaluation of the era, go read a book.
 This is just a site that gives you a look at what people saw when they opened a magazine, or went to the movies, or cranked up the Victrola.
 As I've said before, trying to reconstruct life from the ephemera it leaves behind is like reconstructing a snowflake from a drop of melted water.
 At least these are the genuine articles, not someone's idea of what "vintage" was like.

-This site will ramble on for the first half of 2012.
 If you find it all musty and quaint . . . well, imagine you were there, young as the century, and sensing the world changing at a pace your parents never knew.
 It must have been a grand ride.

 NOTE: New additions to Spicy in 2017, and a new feature: Unknowns.